 By completing all of the necessary fields and submitting an incorporation through the System, you confirm that ECS is authorised to submit such incorporation to Companies House on your behalf.

-You confirm that you are responsible for compliance with all relevant laws including, but not limited to, the Data Protection Act 1998 and the Money Laundering Regulations 2007.
+You confirm that you are responsible for compliance with all relevant laws including, but not limited to, the Data Protection Act 2018 and the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 .
 To the extent that you are acting as an agent for another party, you confirm that you have all necessary consents and have carried out all necessary checks in order to use the System.

 You may terminate your instructions to us in writing at any time by giving not less than one months’ notice.
 Any notice to terminate this agreement given by you will not be effective unless it is accompanied by undated, pre-signed prescribed forms notifying the Registrar of Companies of: